How to AirDrop Photos from iPhone to iPhone/iPad?

 to find the method.

 In this article, I’ll detail every detail about how to AirDrop photos from iPhone to iPhone or iPad.
-Besides, another easy way to help you transfer all photos in 1-click will also be discussing.
+Besides, another easy way to help you transfer all photos in one click will also be discussing.
 If you’d like to transfer hundreds or thousands of photos, it’s a recommended way to go.

 The steps are the same no matter you want to AirDrop photos from iPhone to iPhone or AirDrop photos from iPhone to iPad or vice versa.
-Before you begin, please turn on the Wi-Fi and Bluetooth on both the two devices.
+Before you begin, please turn on the Wi-Fi and Bluetooth on both two devices.
 If either of the devices has Personal Hotspot on, please turn it off.

 Turn on AirDrop